Crime

 His First Murder

 On August 1st, 1876, Charles Peace was spotted by two police officers as he entered the grounds of a house in Whalley Range, Manchester at midnight.
-One of the officers, PC Nicholas Cock, tried to intercept him as he was attempting to flee.
-However, Peace pulled out his revolver and warned Cock to stand back.
-Despite the warning, Cock continued to approach him and Peace fired his weapon, deliberately missing him.
-When Cock drew his truncheon, Peace fired again and seriously wounded him.
-Tragically, Cock died from his injuries the following day.
+One of the officers, PC Nicholas Cocck, tried to intercept him as he was attempting to flee.
+However, Peace pulled out his revolver and warned Cocck to stand back.
+Despite the warning, Cocck continued to approach him and Peace fired his weapon, deliberately missing him.
+When Cocck drew his truncheon, Peace fired again and seriously wounded him.
+Tragically, Cocck died from his injuries the following day.

 In 1878, Peace committed his most serious crime.
 He broke into the home of a wealthy couple named Isaac and Miriam Dyson in Manchester.
 When the couple discovered him in their house, Peace shot and killed them both.
 He also shot and injured their housemaid before fleeing the scene.